khaledrakhisi/Physicians/README.md

 ## Description

-An app to show doctors' programs on TV.
+An app to show doctor's programs on TV.
 This app is completely online and web based.
 I tried to design this app as optimally as possible.
 This means that the program uses the TV screen efficiently.

 Being real-time was another challenge.
 I used Websockets to connect the server to the client.
 Therefore, there is no need to fetch data over a period of time.